Rangoli Chandel’s Attacks On Taapsee Pannu Over Saand Ki Aankh Hits A NEW LOW; Netizens SLAM Rangoli

 Rangoli Makes Vicious Attacks On Taapsee Over Her Acting Skills

-Rangoli, who had previously attacked Taapsee by calling her a ‘sasti copy' of Kangana, replied rather disgracefully, "Acting ka A bhi nahin aata & comparing urself to all legends bhai ja thodi acting seekh le tacky silver hair & sasta prosthetic won't make u an actor,wat about body language f a 60 year old?
+Rangoli, who had previously attacked Taapsee by calling her a ‘sasti copy' of Kangana, replied in an undignified way by writing, "Acting ka A bhi nahin aata & comparing urself to all legends bhai ja thodi acting seekh le tacky silver hair & sasta prosthetic won't make u an actor,wat about body language f a 60 year old?
 Where is the aged voice?Longing fr gone youth in one's eyes?Where is acting So funny!"
 (You don't even know the A of acting yet you compare yourself to all the legends.
 Go learn some acting.
 Tacky silver hair and cheap prosthetic won't make you an actor.
 What about the body language of a 60 year old?
 Where is the aged voice?
 Longing for gone youth in one's eyes?
 Where is acting?
 So funny!)

 Netizens Slam Rangoli